Tuomo Salmi

 Research

-I mainly study topics related to high-energy and plasma astrophysics, including neutron stars, magnetospheric return currents, X-ray pulse profile modeling, equation of state of dense matter, neutron star atmospheres, radiative transfer, X-ray polarimetry, and accretion phenomena.
-In my work, I apply particle-in-cell simulations, high-performance computing, coding in Python/Julia/Fortran/C++ language, and statistical inference.
-A list of my publications can be found here: ADS.
+My research focuses on topics in high-energy and plasma astrophysics, including neutron stars, magnetospheric return currents, X-ray pulse profile modeling, the equation of state of dense matter, neutron star atmospheres, radiative transfer, X-ray polarimetry, and accretion phenomena.